At Café Sanuki, we are proud to have a name that speaks to the origin of our authentic Udon in the Sanuki region of Kagawa, Japan.

 For anyone attracted to artistic work both on and inside building interiors, then the I Love Yu Naoshima Bathhouse is a place worth giving a try.

-Located on the “art island” of Naoshima, Kagawa Prefecture, I Love Yu is the brainchild of renowned artist Shinro Ohtake.
+Located on the “art island” of Naoshima, Kagawa Prefecture, I Love Yu is the brainchild of renowned artist Shinro Ohtake action solar.
 Designed to serve as both an art facility and original bathhouse, I Love Yu provides guests with an immersive experience in artwork reflected in the titles, ceiling, and walls of the building.

 It costs about 650 Yen ($6.04) to enter, and visitors can also purchase items there ranging from t-shirts to towels to soap and other bathing essentials.